 1. A mold remover or white vinegar

 The most popular boat seat upholstery is vinyl.
 The material is plastic or synthetic resin consisting of polyvinyl chloride or a type of polymer.
 It feels almost like plastic.
 If you’re working with vinyl boat seats, avoid bleach or any detergents that contain bleaching ingredients because bleach will dry out vinyl, leaving them vulnerable to weathering and easier to crack.

 Every boat owner knows mold and mildew are unavoidable.
-They appear on your swiveling chairs, carpet, and wooden deck.
+They appear on your swiveling chairs, boat carpet, and wooden deck.
 Hence, bleach-free remover will be a big help in maintaining the boat’s best conditions.